icon-project/icon-sdk-js/README.md

 None

 #### Returns
-`Wallet` - A Wallet instance.
+`Wallet` - Wallet instance.
 It contains a public key and a private key randomly generated by `create()` function.

 #### Example
 ```javascript